milanwiedemann/lcsm/README.md

 It is also possible to show the lavaan syntax that was created to fit the model by the function `specify_uni_lcsm()`.
 The lavaan syntax includes comments describing some parts of the syntax in more detail.
+To save the syntax in an object the argument `return_lavaan_syntax_string` has to be set to `TRUE`.
+This object can be returned in an easy to read format using `cat(syntax)`, or as a simple string without the `cat()` function.

 ``` r
 # Fit univariate latent change score model